Bitcoin-of-America/bitcoin-payment-widget/README.md

 ## Langauge Translation

-All phrases used by the widget are stored in the CSS file.
-You can override any of these styles.
+All phrases used by the widget are stored in the same CSS file that you use to customize your widget's cosmetic settings.
+You can modify this optional CSS file to override any of the default phrases.
+Download the .css file in the src folder for the complete list of phrases.

+**Example static phrases:**

+#bcoaQRLabel:before { content: "Please send payment to:";}

+**Example dynamic phrases used by the widget:**

+#bcoa-LANGUAGE-NetworkError { content: "Network Error"; }